aws-controllers-k8s/community/README.md

 ## Community Meeting

-ACK Community meeting is held every week.
+ACK Community meeting is held on the last Thursday of every month.
 Everyone is welcome to participate.

 #### Details